chachaxw/frontend-homework-test/README.md

 We welcome your arrival if you can easily complete the homework test.
 Thank you very much, good luck to you😄

+# Please send the work with Zip file to email `anna.simms@aurora.app`!!!